Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Correlated Gaussian Sources on a Gaussian Broadcast Channel

 \end{theorem}

-This theorem establishes a condition that is sufficient to guarantee a distortion vector induced by an uncoded scheme to be on the boundary of the achievable distortion region, and thus an optimal solution.
-The matrix $\Sigma_{V_1,V_2,\ldots, V_M}$ may seems mysterious at the first sight, however, the reason for introducing this matrix will become clear shortly.
+This theorem establishes a condition that is sufficient to guarantee a distortion vector induced by the uncoded scheme to be on the boundary of the achievable distortion region, and thus an optimal solution.
+The matrix $\Sigma_{V_{[1:M]}}$ may seem mysterious at the first sight, however, it will become clear in the proof that it represents the covariance matrix of certain extracted random vectors, whose existence essentially guarantees the optimality of the given uncoded transmission.

 This theorem clearly answers our first question regarding conditions that can be used to certify whether a given uncoded scheme is optimal.
-In fact, it also provides clues on the second question regarding whether there exist non-trivial channels that such matching is possible.
+In fact, it also provides clues on the second question regarding whether there exist non-trivial channels where such a matching is possible.
 Indeed, in Section \ref{sec:Cholesky} and Section \ref{sec:BCchannels} we establish several properties of matched channels, through which an answer to the second question is given.
 Before presenting those results, the proof of this theorem is presented next in two parts: the critical conditions in a novel outer bound are outlined in Section \ref{sec:BCOuter}, and then these conditions for the bound to hold with equality in the uncoded scheme are analyzed in Section \ref{sec:BCinner}.
 The proof details for the outer bound are relegated to the Appendix.